 Additionally, I’m available for assignment in West Texas and the surrounding region.
-Some of my current and previous clients include the Associated Press, Agence France-Presse, The Texas Tribune, The Texas Observer, Bleacher Report, Midland Reporter-Telegram, Abilene Reporter-News, Fort Worth Star-Telegram, and the National College Baseball Hall of Fame.
-And my pictures have appeared in various news organizations across the country
+Some of my current and previous clients include the Associated Press, Lubbock Avalanche-Journal, Texas Monthly, The Texas Tribune, The Texas Observer, Bleacher Report, Dallas Morning News, Midland Reporter-Telegram, Abilene Reporter-News, Fort Worth Star-Telegram.
+And my pictures have appeared in various news organizations across the country.

 The Daily Toreador